nottombrown/abcrab/README.md

 This gem assumes that you are familiar with Mixpanel and are comfortable with tracking events from your server.

+## Who should use this Gem?

+You should use this gem if you have

+If you do not need to track subsequent events and

 ## What is Mixpanel